 - Whenever we can, we reduce multiple shipments by consolidating loads for MEC Label and other brands.

 - When we choose carriers to ship MEC Label products, the majority are SmartWay partners.
 These carriers keep fuel costs and environmental impact at a minimum.

 For products we sell from other brands, which come from warehouses in North America or overseas, we also use lower impact modes of transit whenever we can.

-Solutions for shipping to members
+Solutions for shipping

 Every time someone orders gear from mec.ca, we need to make sure their package arrives on time and intact.
 We’re actively looking into ways to improve boxing up packages and shipping less empty space in packages.
 Not only will this save on the amount of cardboard we use, it also means our packages would require less space to ship, which translates to more packages per shipment for a lower carbon footprint.